 - Make sure your child gets plenty of sleep at regular times.

-- Avoid changes in child's eating routine (hunger and eating at irregular times can trigger headaches).
+- Avoid changes in your child's eating routine (hunger and eating at irregular times can trigger headaches).

-Both episodic tension-type headache and chronic daily headache affect quality of life.
-Tension-type headache episodes are rarely disabling, however, and rarely require emergency treatment.
+Both episodic and chronic tension-type headache can affect quality of life.
+However, tension-type headache episodes are rarely disabling, and rarely require emergency treatment.
 If they do, there is usually a migraine component occurring with the tension-type headache.

 Tension-type headaches can, in most cases, be treated and prevented.
 Episodes of these headaches can also resolve over time.
-In one study, nearly half of patients with frequent or chronic tension-type headache were not experiencing headaches when examined 3 years later.
-Patients who have both tension-type and migraine headaches may face steeper challenges in recovery.
+In one study, nearly half of people with frequent or chronic tension-type headache were not experiencing headaches when examined 3 years later.
+People who have both tension-type and migraine headaches may face steeper challenges in recovery.

 - Pressing or tightening (but non-pulsating) feeling

 - Mild-to-moderate pain on both sides of the head

 - Not aggravated by routine physical activity (such as walking or climbing stairs)